Pinti0001/Assigned-Astrologer-/README.md

 2. Install dependencies: ` npm install express mongoose nodemon `

+3. Run Project : ` npm run start `

-3. Set up MongoDB Atlas:
+4. Set up MongoDB Atlas:

    - Create a new cluster and database in MongoDB Atlas.
    - Obtain the connection string for your cluster.